Skip to main content

 001402

-Step One: File your FAFSA
+Step Two: File your FAFSA

 Because you are a graduate student, you are considered INDEPENDENT for purposes of the FAFSA.
 That means that parental data is not required.
 However, if you are married and did not file jointly with your spouse, they will be asked to submit data and be a "contributor" to your FAFSA.

 Students and their contributors are required to give consent to have their federal tax information (FTI) transferred from the IRS.
 Consent authorizes direct access and disclosure of IRS data to be provided to us.
 If the student (or their contributor, if you have one), refuses to give consent, the student will be ineligible for federal, state, and institutional need-based financial aid.
-(This is a federal rule, not Quinnipiac's rule).
+(This is a federal rule).

 How do I pay for law school?